dylhunn/dragontoothmg/readme.md

 Installing and building the library
 ===================================

 This project requires Go 1.9.
 As of the time of writing, 1.9 is still a pre-release version.
 You can get it by cloning the official [Go Repo](https://github.com/golang/go), and building it yourself.
+There are [instructions for this](https://golang.org/doc/install/source).
+(Once Go 1.9 comes out in a few weeks, this will become unnecessary.)

 To use this package in your own code, make sure your `GO_PATH` environment variable is correctly set, and install it using `go get`: